corda/corda/docs/source/setting-up-a-corda-network.rst

 In addition to the network map, all the nodes on a network must use the same set of network parameters.
 These are a set of constants which guarantee interoperability between nodes.
 The HTTP network map distributes the network parameters which the node downloads automatically.
-In the absence of this the network parameters must be generated locally.
+In the absence of this, the network parameters must be generated locally.
 This can be done with the network bootstrapper.
 This a tool that scans all the node configurations from a common directory to generate the network parameters file which is copied to the nodes' directories.
 It also copies each node's node-info file to every other node.